Kyle Tucker Player Props: Astros vs. Twins

-On Tuesday, Kyle Tucker (.324 batting average in his past 10 games, with three doubles, a home run, three walks and six RBI) and the Houston Astros play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 8:10 PM ET.
+After going 0-for-3 in his most recent game, Kyle Tucker and the Houston Astros take on the Minnesota Twins (who will start Louie Varland) at 8:10 PM ET on Wednesday.

-He had a one-hit performance in his most recent game (1-for-4) against the Twins.
+He had a hitless performance in his most recent game (0-for-3) against the Twins.

 Kyle Tucker Game Info & Props vs. the Twins